MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-log-analytics-faq.md

 *Answer:* Currently dataset activity logs (i.e. Analysis Services Engine traces) are available in the Preview.
 More areas of Power BI are planned for Azure Log Analytics integration in future.

-**Question:** When should i use Log Analytics for the Analysis Services Engine?
+**Question:** When should I use Log Analytics for the Analysis Services Engine?

 *Answer:* Engine logs are very detailed and can be high volume and large, avergaging 3-4KB each for complex datasets.
 Therefore we recommend carefully considering when to use logging for the Analysis Service engine. **Typical use cases for logging are performance investigations, scale/load testing or pre-release validation.**